Few ways to make your child feel loved and valued

 Play dates can occur with or without a second parent around.
 Efforts and ways to make your child feel loved and valued is important for child bettered future.
 A child’s separation anxiety quotient will be your determine factor.

 - Help your child select a playmate with similar interests (dinosaurs, babies, and so on) so they’ll be more likely to have fun.

 - Planning one play date a week is usually sufficient.

 - Take your child’s nap schedule into account.
 You may have to limit play dates to children who are on a similar nap schedule.

-- Take preventive measures to minimise conflict by asking your child to put away hard-to-share toys.
+- Take preventive measures to minimize conflict by asking your child to put away hard-to-share toys.
 Take out duplicate toys, and ask your child to your child about sharing before playmates comes over.